Land of Israel

 During the League of Nations mandate period (1920–1948) the term "Eretz Yisrael" or the "Land of Israel" was part of the official Hebrew name of Mandatory Palestine.
 Official Hebrew documents used the Hebrew transliteration of the word "Palestine" פלשתינה (Palestina) followed always by the two initial letters of "Eretz Yisrael", א״י Aleph-Yod.

 The Land of Israel concept has been evoked by the founders of the State of Israel.
 It often surfaces in political debates on the status of the West Bank, referred to in official Israeli discourse as the Judea and Samaria Area.
+It is also mentioned in the 2018 Nation-state law.

 Etymology and biblical roots

 The 3rd–6th century CE Mosaic of Rehob describes the geography and agricultural rules of the local Jews of the era.